elatov/elatov.github.io/_posts/2012-05-28-after-updating-n1k-version-1-5-incorrect-vlan-information-displayed-under-dv-uplink-port-groups-under-dv-port-groups.md

 	internal string:

 We contacted Cisco and they had identified a known bug on the N1K.
 If you have cisco account you can check out bug <a href="http://tools.cisco.com/Support/BugToolKit/search/getBugDetails.do?method=fetchBugDetails&bugId=CSCtz24512" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://tools.cisco.com/Support/BugToolKit/search/getBugDetails.do?method=fetchBugDetails&bugId=CSCtz24512']);">CSCtz24512</a>.
-It&#8217;s just a cosmetic bug and no network traffic is impacted by this issue.
+It's just a cosmetic bug and no network traffic is impacted by this issue.
 It looks like this also made it to the VMware communities (<a href="http://communities.vmware.com/message/2025321" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/message/2025321']);">2025321</a>)

 <div class="SPOSTARBUST-Related-Posts">
   <H3>